0xEddie/space-tourism-brochure/README.md

 6. Write JSX components for base page layout and navbar.
 7. Style homepage and navbar, using CSS grid for element layout.
 8. Write components, layout, style for Destination page.
+9. Set up React Router for interpage navigation
-9. Intrapage tab navigation (with keyboard nav implemented).
+10. Intrapage tab navigation (with keyboard nav implemented).

 ### What I Learned